Bachelor of Science in Political Science – Minor Required Online

 Courses

-Browse the curriculum for the online political science bachelor’s degree program
+Explore the political science online courses included in this bachelor’s degree program

-For the B.S. in Political Science – Minor Required online, the curriculum is comprised of 120 credit hours, including 44-47 credit hours of Northwest Core (general education) courses, four credit hours of Institutional Requirements courses, 27 credit hours of Political Science Foundations coursework, 18 credit hours of political science electives, and as many credit hours needed to complete a minor and general elective courses to fulfill the 120 credit hour degree requirement.
+For the online political science degree, the curriculum is comprised of 120 credit hours, including 44-47 credit hours of Northwest Core (general education) courses, four credit hours of Institutional Requirements courses, 27 credit hours of Political Science Foundations coursework, 18 credit hours of political science electives, and as many credit hours needed to complete a minor and general elective courses to fulfill the 120 credit hour degree requirement.

 Students must take 44-47 credit hours of general education courses to meet the degree plan requirements.